Man-in-black-framed-glasses-with-his-fingers-in-his-ears

 Misjudged messages

-Take the Dettol ad below.
+Take the Dettol ad, below left.
 It was part of a campaign displayed on the London Underground and was meant to make us feel pumped about going back to work.
 But it was understandably misjudged.
+The below right image, was created in response and summed up how a lot of people were actually feeling about returning to work.

-The ads appeared as the government was urging people to get back to their offices and workplaces, after spending months working from home.
-So when only the text portion of it was shared, it looked like government-sponsored tone deaf messaging.
+These ads appeared as the government was urging people to get back to their offices and workplaces, after spending months working from home.
+So when only the text portion of it was shared, it looked like government-sponsored tone-deaf messaging.

 Below is another ad from the same campaign.
 This one expects us to be psyched about getting back to using the Tube again every day.
-And it shows how the full version of the ads look, with the Dettol image included.
+And it shows the full version of the ads, with the Dettol image included.

 As it turned out, people weren’t that excited about getting back to work — and especially not for any of the reasons pointed out in the ads.